 - Pap Smears

 - Annual Female Exams

-Helping women and men to understand and take responsibility for their reproductive health.
+UMDHU helps women and men to understand and take responsibility for their reproductive health.
+Client may receive:

 - An annual physical exam that may include: